JecoLantern/LIRI-Node-App/README.md

 4) do-what-it-says 'any name'
 Note: If the movie or song name is more than one word, kindly put in quotation marks.

+This project uses Javascript focusing on the use of Node.